BNUCNL/nibrain/README.rst

 .. vim:syntax=rst

 ====
-MRfree
+NiBrain(nb)
 ====

-Make neuroscientist analyze MR data freely
+Make neuroscientist analyze neuroimaging brain data freely

-The aim of MRfree is to develop a neuroscience-orientated Python toolbox for magnetic resonance(MR) imaging data analysis.
+The aim of NiBrain is to develop a neuroscience-orientated Python toolbox for neuroimaing data analysis.

-In MRfree we aim to:
+In NiBrain we aim to:

-1. Integrate multi-modality MRI analysis.
+1. Integrate multi-modality neuroimaging data analysis.

 2. Integrate region and tract analysis.